Skip to main content

 Human History

 The Pando region has been inhabited for millennia by Indigenous peoples including the Tacana, Ese Ejja, Cavineño, and Machineri, who practiced shifting agriculture, hunting, fishing, and gathering of Brazil nuts and other forest products.
 The late 19th and early 20th centuries brought the rubber boom, which violently transformed the region as rubber barons exploited Indigenous and migrant labor.
-The Acre War (1902–1903) with Brazil defined modern Pando's borders and gave rise to local heroes like Bruno Racua, whose actions at the Battle of Bahía helped secure the territory.
-After rubber collapsed, Brazil nut harvesting emerged as the dominant economic activity, sustaining forest livelihoods.
+The Acre War (1899–1903) with Brazil defined modern Pando's borders and gave rise to local heroes like Bruno Racua Chimay, a Tacana archer whose skilled use of fire arrows at the Battle of Bahía on 11 October 1902 helped secure Bolivian sovereignty; he was declared a National Hero of Bolivia on 20 November 2003.
+[1] After rubber collapsed, Brazil nut harvesting emerged as the dominant economic activity, sustaining forest livelihoods.
 Today, Indigenous and mestizo communities continue to rely on non-timber forest products, with the Brazil nut economy a cornerstone of regional identity.

 Park History

-The Bruno Racua Wildlife Refuge was established by the Pando Departmental Government to protect northern Amazonian biodiversity and honor the legacy of the Indigenous leader after whom it is named.
-Its creation reflects Bolivian commitments to strengthening departmental-level protected areas that complement the national SERNAP system.
+The Bruno Racua Wildlife Refuge was established by National Law 3158 on 25 August 2005, forming part of Bolivia's National System of Protected Areas (SNAP) with administrative management delegated to the Pando Departmental administration.
+[1] Its creation reflects Bolivian commitments to protecting northern Amazonian biodiversity and honoring the legacy of the Indigenous defender after whom it is named.
 The refuge aims to safeguard habitat for wide-ranging species, protect Brazil nut forests critical to local economies, and support Indigenous and community rights.
-It also forms part of a broader conservation corridor connecting Bolivian protected areas with those in Brazil and Peru, contributing to the preservation of the southwestern Amazon—the most biodiverse and still largely intact portion of the Amazon basin.
-Management emphasizes community collaboration and sustainable resource use.
+It also forms part of a broader conservation corridor connecting Bolivian protected areas with those in Brazil and Peru, contributing to the preservation of the southwestern Amazon.
+By 2007, within just two years of establishment, researchers had documented 1,098 plant species (including 27 new to Bolivia), 398 bird species, 74 mammal species, 73 amphibian species, and 126 fish species.
+[2]

 Major Trails And Attractions